c0derabbit/11/src/blog/en/flying.md

 date: 2021-06-13
 icon: pilot
 cover: ''
-description: Can you think of anything cooler than a woman flying a small plane?
+description: 'Can you think of anything cooler than a woman flying a small plane?
 Me neither!
-Female pilots have always been my heroes, be it the obvious Amelia Earhart, Maggie from Northern Exposure… and now: me! ✈️
+Female pilots have always been my heroes, be it the obvious Amelia Earhart, Maggie from Northern Exposure… and now: me! ✈️'
 ---

 Can you think of anything cooler than a woman flying a small plane?
 Me neither!
 Female pilots have always been my heroes, be it the obvious Amelia Earhart, Maggie from Northern Exposure… and now: me!